cloudflare/pat-go/tokens/typeFFFF/README.md

 Attestation labels are "minted" by the attester, and then propogated through the feedback loop inside WEI tokens.
 Origins can then relay them to the auditor if they believe a particular token comes from a compromised or suspicious client.
 Upon receipt, an auditor can decrypt the AttestationLabel.attester_label, check that it matches the commitment (AttestationLabel.client_label), and, if so, report the client_label to the attester for debugging.

 The auditor can also publish a list of label commitments (AttestationLabel.client_label values) it reports for the sake of transparency.
 Honest clients can use this to determine if their labels were mistakenly or maliciously reported by origins.

-## OPEN ISSUES

-- Randomize the attestation label for each WEI token.
-This requires a randomized commitment during attestation.
-This could be done by making the commitment (r, H(r, l)) for randomly chosen r, for example.